 Another great dessert to try is Kaiserschmarrn.
 This is a sweet, fluffy pancake with rum-soaked raisins that is ripped apart, then caramelised, and served with powdered sugar.
 We really liked it, and the best we had was at Demel.

 The other dessert you see all over Austria is Apple Strudel.
-To be perfectly honest, I’m never that excited by Apple Strudel, but Café Central was the best one I tried.
+To be perfectly honest, I’m never that excited about Apple Strudel, but Café Central’s was the best I tried.

 The Schloss Belvedere is one of the world’s finest Baroque palace complexes with opulent rooms, lovely gardens, and sweeping city views.